JamesSkemp/cordova-testing/Phaser Test 2/README.md

 6. Test on desktop.
 7. Test on device.

-Expected behavior is to see the Cordova logo.
+Expected behavior is to see the Phaser logo, with white text above it.